Report a question

 51 / 100

-51. What was the primary purpose of conducting detailed surveys in India under British rule?
+51. What was the primary reason behind the British encouraging the cultivation of indigo in India during colonial rule?

 52 / 100